mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> <a name="security_authorization">Fine-grained Authorization</a>

 * <a href="#hdfs_perms_acls">HDFS permissions & ACLs</a>
-    * Need access control that is finer than user-group-world
+    * Need principal definitions beyond user-group-world
-    * Address edge cases that arise from multi-user, multi-role, hierarchical data
+    * Relief from edge cases and implications of hierarchical data
-        * e.g., DBA vs. platform/Linux administrator
-    * Restricts permissions to an explicit list of users/groups
+    * Can provide permissions for a restricted list of users and groups
 * [Apache Sentry (incubating)](https://sentry.incubator.apache.org/)
-    * Database servers need file storage, managed by admins
+    * Database servers need files for storage, managed by admins
-    * Authorizations needed to retrieve database objects are often disjoint
+    * Authorizations needed for database objects may be disjoint

 ---
 <div style="page-break-after: always;"></div>